Building with MTR Carbon Capture signage under bright blue sky.

 • Study summary report.

-Sargent & Lundy is currently supporting Phase 3.
-This includes completing the detailed design effort and leading the equipment procurement effort and producing construction drawings for Graycor, the on-site installation contractor.
-Sargent & Lundy is also serving as the construction and commissioning management lead and has a full-time presence on site during the construction and commissioning of the pilot.
-Sargent & Lundy will lead the commissioning effort, which includes developing the commissioning plans necessary to bring the unit online following construction.
+Sargent & Lundy supported Phase 3, completing design, leading equipment procurement, and producing construction drawings for Graycor.
+Sargent & Lundy served as the construction and commissioning management lead and continued a full-time presence on site during the pilot’s construction and commissioning.
+Sargent & Lundy also led the commissioning effort, including developing commissioning plans necessary to bring the unit online following construction.

 Read more about our decarbonization services.